1. What makes the RHFAC program unique?

 4. I don’t have any employees/customers that use wheelchairs, so why would I need to be rated?

 When people hear disability, they often think of a person using a wheelchair.
 However, if you have clients or employees over the age of 55, then you have clients or employees who will likely be dealing with mobility, vision and hearing issues.
-RHFAC helps to future proof your organization by preparing your building or site to accommodate the one in five Canadians who will have a disability by 2036.
+RHFAC helps to future proof your organization by preparing your building or site to accommodate the 1.3 billion adults globally who identify as having a disability.

 5. What is the difference between RHF Accessibility Certified and RHF Accessibility Certified ‘Gold’?